Reporting an obstruction

 In certain circumstances, particularly in the interests of road safety, DfI may serve a notice on the owner or occupier of adjoining land requiring them to remedy the situation.

-It may also carry out whatever operations are necessary to restore the road condition themselves and may subsequently seek to recover costs from the offender if possible.
+DfI may also carry out whatever work is necessary to restore the road condition themselves and may seek to recover costs from the offender, if possible.